 “And we really didn’t know where to look after we searched around the hospital,” Green Thompson said.
 “He knew people from all over town.
 When she disappeared, she had a place in Luau Manor, but she was staying with my aunt at Hildar in Elm Grove.
 So, we didn’t know.”

 The family did register Nancy Green’s disappearance with the Center of Missing Adults, a non-profit that offers support but not an investigation, and a case manager named Wade L. Smith sent Green Thompson 10 pages of possibilities that included information gathered by Peoplefinding.com.
-There are the addresses of her seven different residences, more than 100 names of possible acquaintances, and the names of nearby businesses where she may have visited after choosing not to go to her morning treatment.
+There are the addresses of her seven different residences, more than 100 names of possible acquaintances, and the names of nearby businesses that she may have visited after choosing not to go to her morning treatment.

 “And that could have been the case because she said she didn’t like the shock treatments,” Green Thompson said.
 “I guess her doctors thought shocking her brain could have helped, and sometimes I think they did.
 At least they seemed to.